FUELS:

 indication about fusion temperature and

-4. 6.What is the use of electrostatic
+heating value of the coal. - 6.What is the use of electrostatic

 precipitations in steam power plant?